-Traditional Chinese Medicine for treating osteoporosis and fractures [6].
+Drynaria rhizome is a fern native to China.
+Its rhizomes are essential components of a popular Traditional Chinese Medicine for treating osteoporosis and fractures [6].
 Previous phytochemical investigations reported the isolation of some triterpenoids and flavonoids from Drynaria rhizome [7].
 Recently, it was reported that naringin, one of the kev phytochemicals present in Drynaria rhizome, improves bone quality in retinoic acid-induced osteoporosis [8], and in orchidectomized rat models [9].
-These findings confirmed that naringin is one of the active principles that osteo-protective account for the effects of Drynaria rhizome.
-In addition, naringin markedly enhanced proliferation, total protein concentration and ALP activities of rat osteoblastic-like UMR 106 cells [10].
+These findings confirmed that naringin is one of the active principles that account for the osteo-protective effects of Drynaria rhizome.
+In addition, naringin markedly enhanced proliferation, total protein and ALP concentration activities of rat osteoblastic-like UMR 106 cells [10].